XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 ### Peer Delivery Signal

-SS signal and TS signal are designed for all of the people in the same live room.
-When one of the state change or some action happen, these signals should be delivered to all of the clients in a live room.
-But peer signals are designed for just some of the people in the live room.
+SS signals and TS signals are designed to reach everyone in the same live room.
+When state changes or an action happens, these signals are delivered to all clients in that room.
+Peer delivery signals, in contrast, target only a subset of participants.

-We could use signals with some filters to implement peer signals, but it will have lots of performance issues.
+You can implement peer delivery by broadcasting and letting clients filter, but it tends to create performance issues (especially bandwidth waste) as rooms grow.

-A more effective way to treat the peer signal of live streaming as a normal signal on the Instant Messaging System.
-With a typical Instant Messaging System, we can find which server is the target client connecting, so that sending it signals is efficient.
+A more efficient approach is to treat peer delivery like instant messaging.
+With a typical IM system, you can locate which server the target client is connected to, so sending peer signals is both direct and efficient.

 ## Connection Modeling

-Servers and the clients should have a way to communicate, called connection modeling.
-There are different ideas for implementing it, I will explain them briefly.
+The interactive service also needs a way for servers and clients to communicate.
+There are several common connection models; I’ll briefly outline a few.

 ### C/S Modeling

-As we all know, it's easy to optimize a C/S model, so people usually choose HTTP as a communication protocol between server and client.
+Traditional request/response is easy to scale and optimize, so many systems start with an HTTP-based client/server (C/S) model.

-So can we use this model to implement the "Interactive Service"?
-Sure we can!
+Can we use this model to implement an interactive service?
+Sure—especially for pull-based delivery.

-In the most famous IM software Wechat, we saw that every account has its signal list.
-Clients can request the unread signals via the cursor, after pulling the signals, clients will save the newest cursor to the local storage, and use it for the next request.
+A familiar example is WeChat: each account has a message list, and clients request unread messages via a cursor.
+After pulling messages, the client stores the latest cursor locally and uses it for the next request.

-We can use this theory to "Interactive Service" too, but we should make some differences.
+We can apply the same idea to an interactive service, with a few differences:

-- We should split the server into several groups, classify the clients from the live room they attempt to request, and then redirect them to the correct server group.
+- Split servers into groups, classify clients by the live room they are watching, and route them to the correct server group.
-- We should process the big live rooms and the little live rooms in different ways because some live rooms would have lots of audiences.
-When the big room is created, we should use all the groups of the server to receive the response.
+- Handle large rooms differently from small ones.
+Some rooms can have huge audiences, and a single group may become a bottleneck; those rooms often need extra fan-out capacity across multiple groups.

 ### CDN Modeling

-When we finished the C/S Modeling "Interactive Service", we could find that the C/S Modeling "Interactive Service" is very much like the CDN Service.
+Once you have a pull-based C/S interactive service, it starts to resemble a CDN: lots of stateless nodes accepting requests, caching aggressively, and serving responses close to users.

-As we all know, CDN services can achieve higher performance and less latency.
-So we could use CDN services to help us to accept requests and deliver the signals.
+CDN-style architectures can improve latency and throughput, so it can be useful to borrow the same ideas (or even reuse CDN infrastructure) to accept requests and deliver some classes of signals.

 ### Server-Push Modeling

-When the live room is updated rapidly, using a custom application layer based on a proper transport layer is considerable.
+When a room updates rapidly, server-push is often a better fit than repeated polling.

-In this way, we could choose WebSocket to reach more compatibility, or use QUIC to reach more efficiency, or just use TCP typically.
+In this model, you might choose WebSocket for compatibility, QUIC for efficiency, or plain TCP for simplicity in a controlled environment.

-The protocol is easy, but the difficult part is load balancing.
+The transport is relatively straightforward; the difficult part is load balancing stateful connections.

-In HTTP Server, each server is stateless so it's easier to implement the load balancing.
+With classic HTTP request/response, each request is mostly independent, which makes load balancing simpler.

-In the C/S Modeling part, we talked about the grouping of HTTP Server, the conception works in Server-Push Modeling, too.
-There are several models of this conception.
+The “server grouping” idea from the C/S model also applies to server-push.
+Common approaches include:

-- Split up the server into some groups, and each group has its endpoint, the clients choose the target endpoint by the id of the live room
+- Split servers into groups and give each group its own endpoint.
+Clients choose the endpoint based on the live room ID.
-- Using or implementing an application-level load balancing algorithm.
+- Use (or implement) an application-level load balancing algorithm to assign and migrate connections.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oc72dn9yj21fc0u0afn.jpg)

 ## Summary

-Building a live streaming platform is such a large project, so I cannot write down all of my thoughts in one article.
+Building a live streaming platform is a large project, so I can’t capture all of my thoughts in a single post.

-But in this part, we have discussed some core concepts of live streaming.
+In Part I, we discussed a few core concepts that will be useful later:

-- Differences between Interactive Service and Video Streaming Service;
+- The boundary between the Interactive Service and the Video Streaming service;
-- Differences between Instant Messages and Live Streaming Signals;
+- How live streaming signals differ from instant messages;
-- Different types of Live Streaming signals;
+- Different types of live streaming signals;
-- Different types of Interactive Service connection modelings.
+- Different connection models for an interactive service.

-Next time I will share my thoughts on the scaling method of interactive service, hope you will like it.
+In Part II, I’ll share my thoughts on scaling methods for interactive services.